Haaland to Man City transfer: Everything in place to sign Borussia Dortmund star but release clause yet to be activated | Goal.com

 How close is a deal?

-It has been reported in Belgium that the 21-year-old missed training on Monday for a fitness test ahead of a move being confirmed.
+It has been reported that the 21-year-old missed training on Monday for a medical in Belgium, with the move set to be confirmed soon.

-If his departure is announced this week, it will give Haaland the opportunity to say his goodbyes to Dortmund fans on the club's final home game of the season against Hertha Berlin.
+If his departure is announced this week, it will give Haaland the opportunity to say his goodbyes to Dortmund fans after the club's final home game of the season against Hertha Berlin.

 What have City said?